Carlos-Choia/Natural/README.md

 NATURAL is human-level programing language;
 Mind logic;
 Like Human Thinking;
+We need merge imperative with declarative.
+Must converge.
 A merge between computer language and human language;
           I need to:
           What is: